vbepipe/vmrrb-benchmark/README.md

 The **Vinayak Multistep Recursive Reasoning Benchmark (VMRRB)** is designed to evaluate advanced reasoning, recursive dependency resolution, and robustness capabilities in dynamic, noisy, and structurally challenging environments.

 The benchmark architecture is designed to scale toward extremely large recursive workloads, including theoretical configurations containing trillions of interdependent questions.
+It dynamically generates a new recursive dataset for every evaluation run.
+No static database or fixed question set is used, ensuring each run is unique.

 Preliminary evaluations on contemporary frontier language models show substantial performance degradation even on reduced benchmark configurations containing 1,000 recursively dependent questions.